J. A. Voelcker: Indian agriculture

 In 1889, Voelcker was requested, on the recommendation of Sir James Caird, by the Secretary of State for India to examine improvements in Indian agriculture.
 He then spent a full year travelling around India and producing a 450-page report of recommendations.
 Voelcker's travels and enquiries led to his noting that Indian agriculture was highly varied across the country, defying generalization, and that some of the farming practices were as good as they could be.
 He called for a systematic study for the improvement of farming systems.
-The department of agriculture had been dissolved but Voelcker met a key person associated with it in the past, Hume.
+The department of agriculture had been dissolved but Voelcker met a key person associated with it in the past, Allan Octavian Hume.
 Hume had been highly critical of British policy in India.
-Voelcker also met Robert H. Elliot who was against artificial fertilizers.
+Voelcker also met Robert H. Elliot who was against artificial fertilisers.
 With regard to soil fertility, he noted that in areas where fuel was in short supply, that cattle manure was used for burning and not returned to the soil.
 He suggested that this could be ameliorated through the establishment of fuelwood plantations.
 It has been suggested that Voelcker's report was in many places a social critique, partly of imperialism.
-Following Voelcker's suggestion and in the face of impending famines, English chemist J. Walter Leather (1860-14 November 1934) was appointed agricultural chemist.
-Lord Curzon read the report and took various measures to re-establish a department of agriculture to coordinate policy across the country.
-Curzon appointed James W. Mollison from Bombay as the first Inspector General of Agriculture in 1901.
+Following Voelcker's suggestion and in the face of impending famines, English chemist J. Walter Leather was appointed agricultural chemist.
+George Curzon, 1st Marquess Curzon of Kedleston read the report and took various measures to re-establish a department of agriculture to coordinate policy across the country.
+Curzon appointed James William Mollison from Bombay as the first Inspector General of Agriculture in 1901.
 For his contributions to Indian agriculture, Voelcker was made Companion of the Order of the Indian Empire in 1928.

+A mineral was named after him as Voelckerite but it was subsequently identified as being a form of fluorapatite.

 Personal life

-Voelcker was a devout Christian who attended the St. John's Presbyterian Church at Kensington.
-He married Alice Westgarth in 1884 and they had two sons and two daughters.
-The older son died young and the second died in the war.
-A mineral was named after him as Voelckerite but it was subsequently identified as being a form of fluorapatite.
+Voelcker was a devout Christian who attended St. John's Presbyterian Church at Kensington.
+He married Alice Westgarth in 1884 and they had three sons and three daughters.